Zhang Liyin: 2017–2020: Return to China and new agency

+2023–present: Return to Korea

+On October 26, 2023, Zhang competed on the third season of JTBC survival battle Sing Again - Unknown Singer Competition as singer No. 70, its also marks her first appearance on South Korean national television in 15 years.
+Zhang was later eliminated on the seventh episode.

+On December 19, 2023, Zhang released digitally her second studio album The Tide of Life which composed of ten-tracks previously released since 2022 after she signed with iFlytek Music.

+On December 29, 2023, Zhang made appearance on Kim Junsu's year-end concert "XIA 2023 CONCERT Chapter 1: Recreation" with performance duet song "Timeless" in 15 years.

+On February 16, 2024, Zhang released a duet single with ballad singer Lee Jung-bong titled "How Have You Been?", as a remake of Lee Jung-bong's own song and was released in Korean and Chinese version.

+On June 29, 2024, Zhang and Super Junior-M's Zhoumi released a single titled "Don't Go Today" through Easy Entertainment, a remake single of Ben and Lim Sejun's "Don't Go Today" (2016).

 Controversies

 DR Music

 On June 18, 2007, DR Music filed a lawsuit against Zhang and SM Entertainment to get compensation for ₩200 million from terminating their exclusive contract.
 Zhang had signed an artist contract with DR Music back in 2002.

 Visa

 Like former label mate Han Geng, Zhang held an E-6 (entertainment industry) visa, for foreigners in South Korea.
 Foreign artists carrying out promotional activities have limitations in terms of location and other factors.
 Han's visa only allowed him to work under SBS and KBS, while Zhang's allowed her to work only with SBS and MBC, which is why she only performed on the two stages at the time of her debut.
 On August 1, 2008, the South Korean government's law of restrictions on foreigners were lifted, and foreign entertainers are now allowed to perform in every station in the country.
 However, Zhang was unable to perform on MBC due to the channel's conflict with S.M.
 Entertainment.
 As of late 2008, MBC has removed the ban of S.M.
 Entertainment's artists on their channel.